pepconnect/api-docs/saml-sso-idp.md

 * Select the field you want to pass as the **SSO ID**.
 This is what the 3rd party will store to map users in PEPconnect to users within their own system.
 User ID is preferred as this is an immutable unique identifier (it never changes) but E-mail is provided as an option as well.
 Be sure to include E-mail within the claims even if it's selected here as the 3rd party may not associate the SSO ID with individual profile information within their system.
 ![ACS URL](assets/configuration-sso-id.png)

 Once you've entered this information you can provide the downloadable XML you can access from the Vendor Connections grid to the 3rd party so they can complete their setup as an SP.
 An example of this XML is below.
-It contains the Entity ID for PEPconnect, IdP login URLs, and the x.509 certificate
+It contains the Entity ID for PEPconnect, IdP login URLs, and the x.509 certificate.

 ~~~
 <EntityDescriptor xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" entityID="https://pep-siemens-info.com/" xmlns="urn:oasis:names:tc:SAML:2.0:metadata">